History

 Student Successes

 My former students have gone on to be teachers, business owners, performers, recording artists and even a fighter pilot in the USAF.
 Two students went on to play for Prince.
-Both have continued on in the music field with much success after leaving his band.
+Since their time in Prince’s band, both have continued to thrive in the music industry.
 Another student went on to play for Olivia Newton John.
 In 1986 and 1987, a long time student was the National Finalist for the Yahama Electone Festival.
 In 1987, he won the National Title and went on to Tokyo to win the bronze medal in the International Festival.
 He has since become a free lance movie and TV score writer with several successful projects to his credit.
 He continues to also work with the Yamaha Corporation in developing different programs for the keyboards and in the educational packages.